 The D-Link DIR-X5460 doesn’t have much in terms of features.
 The most notable is the QoS, where you can drag connected clients into slots of different prioritization levels.
 I tried them out, but they made no difference.

-Other than that, the router does have some useful settings, including the support for Dynamic DNS — that is if you use a third-party service since D-Link dropped the support for this service last year — and a VPN server.
+Other than that, the router does have some applicable settings, including the support for Dynamic DNS — that is if you use a third-party service since D-Link dropped the support for this service last year — and a VPN server.

 And you can also easily set up IP reservations, port forwardings, and so on.